Find Affordable College Courses

 Concentrations Within Visual & Performing Arts

-The following visual and performing arts concentations are available at University of Connecticut.
+Visual & Performing Arts majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from University of Connecticut.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded